Summer Fun: Just Like in the Vanderbilts’ Day

 Silver Tiffany & Co. tea set

-This silver Tiffany & Company tea set was a gift to George Vanderbilt from his mother and it is engraved with his and her initials.
-She gave him with the set—a gracious symbol of hospitality—to serve guests aboard Swannanoa, his private train car.
+This silver Tiffany & Company tea set was a gift to George Vanderbilt from his mother.
+It is engraved with both of their initials.
+She gave him the set—a gracious symbol of hospitality—to serve guests aboard Swannanoa, his private train car.

 Vanderbilt-Inspired Picnic Recipes & Tips